 About Sergei Eisenstein’s October

-Sergei Eisenstein had free reign to recreate the events of October 25th 1917.
-Eisenstein and his team were allowed to film throughout the Hermitage or Winter Palace.
-Also, they were allowed to raise the city’s famous bridges.
-They recreated in lavish detail both the battleship Aurora’s attack and the storming of the Winter Palace.
+Sergei Eisenstein had free reign to recreate the events of October 25 and 26th 1917.
+He was given uninterrupted access to all areas of the famous Hermitage or Winter Palace.
+He was allowed to raise St Petersburg’s famous bridges.
+He recreated in lavish detail both the battleship Aurora’s attack and the storming of the Winter Palace.

-Eisenstein’s October is the high point of Eisenstein’s exploration of ‘intellectual montage’.
-Furthermore, critics regard the film as the end marker of the radical innovation of 1920s Russian filmmaking.
-The film boasts dazzling editing sequences of images.
+As importantly, October marks the high point of Eisenstein’s exploration of ‘intellectual montage’, leading contemporary critics to use the film as the end marker of the radical innovation of 1920s Russian filmmaking.
+The film boasts dazzling editing sequences of contrapuntal and highly controversial images.
 Joseph Stalin famously removed sequences involving Trotsky from the final cut.

-This newly restored version premiered at the Berlin Film Festival in 2012.
-Most importantly, we see the film with accompaniment by music originally composed by Edmund Meisel at this British premiere.
-Frank Strobel, the leading film in music conductor, accompanies the film with the London Symphony Orchestra.
+This version premiered at the Berlin Film Festival in 2012 with accompaniment of a new restoration of the music originally composed by Edmund Meisel for the film in 1928.
+Frank Strobel, Europe’s leading film in music conductor, accompanies the film with the London Symphony Orchestra.

 Frank Strobel is one of the most versatile and internationally renowned conductors of his generation.
 Furthermore he is a regular collaborator with the London Symphony Orchestra.
 Frank is the pre-eminent world figure in the ‘film in concert’ movement.
 He takes silent films into opera houses and concert halls all over the world.
 Strobel conducted world premieres and reproductions of works by Sergei Prokofiev, Alfred Schnittke and Siegfried Wagner.
 Also he edited the reconstruction of Eisenstein’s Alexander Nevsky score by Sergei Prokofiev.
 Furthermore Frank edited Robert Wiene’s film of Der Rosenkavalier with music by Richard Strauss.